-I eventually made very good money and I paid high taxes.
-And, i paid into the SS and Medicare systems at their maximum rates.
+I eventually made very good money and I paid very high taxes.
+And, i paid into the SS and Medicare systems at their maximum rates for years.

 But you?
 What are you going to do?
 Fire Congress?
 Elect an intelligent President?
 Force our government to spend frugally and intelligently?
 Force a restructuring of our medical care that is not a designed-in free ride for millions?
 Force higher taxes (logically) on the every growing wealthy class?
 Retrain and re-educate the poor on welfare?